The Kentucky Ramblers

-Gary “Wayne” Brewer Jr. (called Wayne Brewer by his family and friends) is part of the 6th generation of Brewers.
-Wayne was born on February 8, 1995, making him 24 years old today; and he has been enjoying music all his life.
+Gary “Wayne” Brewer Jr. (goes by Wayne Brewer) is part of the 6th generation of Brewers.
+Wayne was born on February 8, 1995, making him 26 years old today; and he has been enjoying music all his life.
 His dad, Gary Brewer (leader and founder of Bluegrass group Gary Brewer and the Kentucky Ramblers), brought Wayne into the studio with him to record on one of his CDs ("Memories of Home") singing lead and playing guitar on “Y’all Come” (alongside Gary Brewer and Finley J. Brewer [Wayne’s Grandpa]).
 Starting his career at the young age of 18 months old, Wayne was awarded the honor of “The Youngest Recording Artist” in the Guinness Book of World Records.
 To most people, one World Record is a major accomplishment, but Wayne Brewer was awarded TWO in his childhood.
 In addition to being “The Youngest Recording Artist”, Wayne was given the award as “The Youngest Artist to perform on The Grand Ole Opry Stage”.

 Since Wayne received his 2 World Records, he has been in love with music.
 He now plays upright bass with Gary Brewer and the Kentucky Ramblers and has since he was 14 years old.
-Four years ago, he decided to teach himself how to play the fiddle.
-He got his desire to do so from hearing his Great Grandpa’s albums.
+In 2014, he decided to teach himself how to play the fiddle.
+He got the desire to do so from hearing his Great Grandpa’s albums.
 Wayne wanted to carry on the Old-time Mountain Music Tradition his Great Grandpa played.
 After practicing and learning the music on the fiddle, Wayne started playing fiddle tunes on stage and featuring his fiddle in Gary Brewer’s songs.
-A couple years later, he decided to record his debut Fiddle album.
+A couple of years later, he decided to record his debut Fiddle album, "The Kentucky Fiddler".

-But not only does Wayne participate in the music business, but he is a 2nd-degree black belt in Tae Kwon Do, a partner in Gary Brewer's home inspection business, and a farmer at the Brewer Family Farm.
-Wayne got married in 2015 to the love of his life, Alyssa, and they now sing and work together.
+Not only does Wayne participate in the music business, but he is also a 2nd-degree black belt in Tae Kwon Do, a partner in Gary Brewer's home inspection business, and a farmer at the Brewer Family Farm.
+Wayne married the love of his life, Alyssa, in 2015.
+They now sing and run the business together.
 He walks in his father's footsteps, and always will.

 VOCALS, MANDOLIN, AND UPRIGHT BASS